1biot/mpy-cli/README.md

+> THIS IS EXPERIMENTAL AND SUBJECT OF CHANGE

 # Micropython Command line tools

 Tools providing device connection, file operations and preparing development environment for your Micropython projects.
+You can use this tool for creating environment for your favorite IDE (Pycharm, Visual Studio Code).

 ## Requirements
 - [Python 3](https://www.python.org/downloads/)